 First – remember that investigations are wonderful!

 It is wonderful that you are doing investigations with your class, taking on the challenge of developing mathematical thinking and deep conceptual understanding.
-Investigations have massive benefits for children’s fluency with and enjoyment of numbers and mathematics.
+Investigations have massive benefits for children’s fluency with and enjoyment of mathematics.

 But, we know it’s not easy.